House of Commons Library briefing on mental health policy in England.Jump to full report >>

 In February 2016 an Independent Mental Health Taskforce published The Five Year Forward View for Mental Health.
 This made a series of recommendations for the NHS and Government to improve outcomes in mental health by 2020/21, including ending the practice of sending people out of their local area for inpatient care and increasing access to talking therapies.
-The Government and NHS England accepted the Taskforce recommendations, and the Government has committed £1billion by 2020/21 to support their implementation.
+The Government and NHS England accepted the Taskforce recommendations and committed to support their implementation.

 The briefing also looks at the use of force in mental health units.
 Current guidance, including the Code of Practice to the Mental Health Act and that published by NICE, provides direction to service providers and healthcare staff about the use of force and restrictive intervention.
-The Private Members’ Bill Mental Health Units (Use of Force) Bill is currently awaiting Second Reading in the House of Lords.
-The Bill would place requirements relating to the use of force on a statutory footing, including requiring mental health units to have a written policy and commit to reducing their use of force.
+The Mental Health Units (Use of Force) Act 2018 was introduced, as a Private Members Bill, by Labour MP Steve Reed, following the death of a constituent, Seni Lewis, in 2010.
+Most of the provisions of the Act have not yet come in to force, but it will increase the oversight and management of the use of force in mental health units.

 As health is a devolved matter, the Governments of Scotland, Wales and Northern Ireland are responsible for setting their own policies in this area.
 Links to policies of the devolved administrations are provided in section 6 of this briefing.

-Links to Library briefings on more specific areas of mental health policy, such as children and young people’s mental health, suicide prevention, and perinatal mental health, are provided in section 7.
+Links to Library briefings on more specific areas of mental health policy, such as children and young people’s mental health, suicide prevention, and perinatal and women’s mental health, are provided in section 7.